NMSF Educational Outreach Programs

-Our Educational Outreach Program includes Shakespeare Comes Alive!, Will Power, and Inside the Rehearsal Hall.
+Our Educational and Outreach Programs includes Shakespeare Comes Alive!
+Shakespeare on the Train and Inside the Rehearsal Hall.
 Due to funding we’ve received in the form of grants and sponsorships, many of these activities are completely free of charge.
-For more information please contact Education Director, Debi Kierst at: email@example.com
+For more information please contact Education Director, Bill Berg at: email@example.com

 SHAKESPEARE COMES ALIVE!